grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 PS.
 There are more exciting high-performance geospatial developments on the way in R (as well as other languages) like [geoarrow](https://github.com/paleolimbot/geoarrow).

+[^1]: There are many other [killer features](https://rdatatable.gitlab.io/data.table/news/index.html#unreleased-data-table-v1-14-3-in-development-) that **data.table** v1.14.3 is set to introduce.
+I might write up a list of my favourites once the new version hits CRAN.
+In the meantime, if any DT devs are reading this, _please pretty please_ can we include these two PRs ([1](https://github.com/Rdatatable/data.table/pull/4163), [2](https://github.com/Rdatatable/data.table/pull/4883)) into the next release before then.

+[^2]: Use what you want people.

+[^3]: Yes, yes.
+I know you can include a (list) column of data frames within a data.table.
+But just bear with me for the moment.

+[^4]: The important thing is that you _explicitly_ convert it to a tibble.
+Leaving it as an **sf** object won't yield the same speed benefits.